 Chumphon Minivan Stop

 Mininvan services to Kanchanaburi depart from the Fame Tour office on the Saladang Road in Chumphon.

 Krabi Bus Station

-Fame Tour minivan services from Chumphon to Krabi terminate at Maharaj Soi 6 in Krabi Town.
+Fame Tour minivan services from Chumphon to Krabi terminate at Krabi Bus Terminal.

 Another more popular option for travellers to Krabi is to go island hopping.
 From Klong Jilard Pier, near Krabi town, there are frequent direct ferry services to Koh Phi Phi.
 Koh Phi Phi is very beautiful but also massively overdeveloped, especially the part of the island where most people stay near Tonsai Pier.
 From Koh Phi Phi you are likely to want to move on quite quickly to Koh Lanta, also easily accessible by ferry from Koh Phi Phi.
 Koh Lanta is a large and beautiful island with lots of good beaches with accommodation spread out along the island’s West Coast.
 In many respects Koh Lanta is one of Thailand’s last underdeveloped island paradises.
 From Koh Lanta it is worth making the long speed boat journey even further south to Koh Lipe.
 The quality of the coastal seas around the tiny island of Koh Lipe is staggering.
 The island is often described as the ‘Maldives of Thailand’ for good reason.